Skip to main content

 • How many you take per day and per month

 This list is your single most important tool in choosing a Part D plan.
-Do not skip or approximate this step — the difference between a drug being on tier 1 (generic, lowest copay) and tier 4 (non-preferred brand) can mean hundreds of dollars per year in one plan vs. another.
+Do not skip or approximate this step.
+The difference between a drug being on tier 1 (generic, lower formulary tier) and tier 4 (non-preferred brand) can mean meaningful differences in drug coverage between plans.

 TierDrug TypeTypical Copay